jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 To some extent, this article may help people that are familiar with Hadoop or at least it's their second time configuring the system.
 To a complete idot like me, it brought this problem:

-- First of all, when installing HomeBrew, I was prompted to install Java JDK (of course!), which leads to a future problem that led me to uninstall everything: the Java version installed by default (1.8) is actually not supported as documented [here] (https://wiki.apache.org/hadoop/HadoopJavaVersions){:target="_blank"}.
+- First of all, when installing HomeBrew, I was prompted to install Java JDK (of course!), which leads to a future problem that led me to uninstall everything: the Java version installed by default (1.8) is actually not supported as documented [here](https://wiki.apache.org/hadoop/HadoopJavaVersions){:target="_blank"}.
 So that is why everytime I tried to run a Hadoop start, it barked for "Could not create the Java Virtual Machine".
 Lesson learned: install JDK 1.7 instead of 1.8.

 So I followed the offical guide: Hadoop the Definitive Guide by Tom White.
 Here are the steps:
 - Do not use root user (if you don't know what a root user is, it is by default disabled by Mac, so if you are new to Mac, you probably don't have to worry about it).